fernicar/KokoroTTS-Gradio/README.md

 # Kokoro TTS Gradio Project
 ![demoUI](https://raw.githubusercontent.com/MushroomFleet/KokoroTTS-Gradio/refs/heads/main/images/demo.png)

 This project is designed to process voice data using Python and various supporting files.
-It includes capabilities for voice data analysis and audio processing.
+It includes capabilities for voice processing, audio analysis, and audio generation.
+The latest update introduces a new Blending feature that allows for the combination of two distinct voice profiles to generate unique speech outputs.

 ## Installation